xtrahuman/capstone-module1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Sponsor a child fundraising Website
+# Sponsor a Child Fundraising Website

 ## Description
 > My first Microverse capstone project which is a fundraising program website for children in need